wi-fighters/6-Node-FindWord/README.md

 Found 'function' 8 times
 ```

 -   The program should be able to find words from other files.
-It does this if you provide a path as the second argument of the program.
+You will pass the word to find as the first argument and the path to your file as a second argument on your program.

 - Example to find a word from other path: